It’s easy to learn how to make a video into a GIF with Adobe Premiere Pro however sometimes the quality of a GIF can be lower than you expect.

 If you tried exporting GIF from Adobe Premiere Pro using the “animated GIF” option, but the image output was still poor no matter what settings you chose, you can try to fix this issue with help of Adobe Photoshop.

-To export high-quality GIF using Adobe Premiere Pro and Adobe Photoshop follow the steps below:
+To export high-quality GIFs using Adobe Premiere Pro and Adobe Photoshop follow the steps below and watch the video tutorial:

 Adobe Premiere Pro